huiziy/SI507_FinalProject/README.md

 ### Interacting with the Application

-**Shoe Selection**: Choose the shoe type, color, brand, price range, and rating from the selection dropdowns on the left-hand side.
+- Shoe Selection: Choose the shoe type, color, brand, price range, and rating from the selection dropdowns on the left-hand side.

-**Selection Results**: The right-hand side will display the results based on your selections.
+- Selection Results: The right-hand side will display the results based on your selections.

-**Viewing Product Reviews**:

-After selecting a product, click the "Fetch Reviews" button.
+- Viewing Product Reviews: After selecting a product, click the "Fetch Reviews" button.
 You will see a link to the selected product's shop.
 The application will fetch and display product reviews, including keywords and top reviews.

 #### Troubleshooting
 If you encounter any issues or errors, please make sure you have followed the installation and API key setup instructions correctly.